triwatana/triwatana/README.md

 # triwatana
 Hi there, I'm Tri! 👋🏼  Nice to meet you!

-I'm currently a 3rd-year student at Northeastern University pursuing a combined major in business & computer science.
+I am a Master's in Data Science student at Northeastern University pursuing a combined major in business and computer science.

 You can contact me at watanasuparp.t@northeastern.edu